Fournier scores 32, leads Magic over Warriors 100-96

 Golden State was down six going into the final minute and trimmed the deficit to 96-95 on a 3-pointer by Burks with 33 seconds to play.

-Burks hit one free throw to make it a one-possession game and had one more attempt to push the game to overtime but missed a 3-point try from the corner in the final second.
+Burks hit one free throw to make it a two-point game and had one more attempt, but missed a 3-point try from the corner in the final second.

 The Warriors made three of four free throws and Burks drilled a 3-pointer to make it 96-95 with 33 seconds left.